tmroyal/svgintpiano/README.md

 ## Contributing

-I do not have a maintenance right now for accepting issues and pull requests.
+I do not have a maintenance model right now for accepting issues and pull requests.
 If you send one, I will try my best to answer questions or accept the pull request if its appropriate.

 Thanks!